Guidant Heart Devices

 The FDA has not made any recommendations as to whether an individual should have a Guidant heart device removed or replaced.
 Patients should visit their doctor for an evaluation before making any decision.
 Through instructions issued by Guidant, doctors can perform a test to determine if the pacemaker is leaking.
 However, there is no guarantee that a properly functioning pacemaker will continue function correctly in the future.
 Both defibrillators and pacemakers that have been recalled may not give any warning signs before malfunctioning.

 A malfunctioning heart device can have very serious consequences, including dizziness, sudden loss of consciousness, heart attack, and death.
 Whether you have already elected to undergo surgery to replace the heart device, or you still working with your doctor to make a decision, you may be entitled to compensation.
-Contact a Boston medical malpractice lawyer at Bellotti Law Group, P.C. today to learn more about your options at 617-225-2100.
+Contact a Boston medical malpractice lawyer at Bellotti Law Group, P.C. today.
+The attorneys at Bellotti Law Group, P.C. cover a variety of personal injury cases, such as auto accidents, slips and falls, etc. Call 617-225-2100 for a free consultation.